 Unsurprisingly, to calculate the G, F and L functions, use the functions Gest(), Fest(), and Lest(), respectively, which take on the same form as Kest().

 OSU discusses calculating envelopes around the functions to examine whether the observed functions are simply due to chance.
 Use the envelope() function to create the envelopes.
-Here, we use 49 Monte Carlo simulations.
-This might take some time, so kick back a bit, and grab a cool be…, errr, i mean a glass of organic non-GMO electrolyte coconut water (no offense if you like this, it’s all good).
+Here, we use 99 Monte Carlo simulations.

 #takes awhile